liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/05-using-the-wab-generator.markdown

 during its deployment process.
 So what exactly does the WAB Generator do to a WAR file to transform it into a WAB?

-The WAB Generator detects packages a plugin's JSPs and descriptor files reference.
+The WAB Generator detects packages referenced in a plugin WAR's JSPs, descriptor files, and classes (in `WEB-INF/classes` and embedded JARs).
 The descriptor files include `web.xml`, `liferay-web.xml`, `portlet.xml`, `liferay-portlet.xml`, and `liferay-hook.xml`.
 The WAB Generator verifies whether the detected packages are in the plugin's `WEB-INF/classes` folder or in a JAR file in the plugin's `WEB-INF/lib` folder.
 Packages that aren't found in either location are added to an `Import-Package` header in the WAB's `META-INF/MANIFEST.MF` file.

+You must explicitly import a package using an `Import-Package` header in the plugin's `liferay-plugin-package.properties` file if the package is only referenced in these types of locations:
+-   Unrecognized descriptor file
+-   Custom or unrecognized descriptor element or attribute
+-   Reflection code
+-   Class loader code

 The WAB folder structure and WAR folder structure differ.
 Consider the following folder structure of a WAR-style portlet: